Ton-Dynasty/TonPromiseEye-doc/docs/Use-Cases/VulnerableContractAlert.md

 3. Alert Generation: When a potential vulnerability is detected, the system generates an alert.
 The alert includes details about the contract, the detected vulnerability, and its potential impact.

 4. Alert Distribution: Alerts are distributed to relevant stakeholders, including contract owners, blockchain developers, and security experts.
 Timely notifications enable them to take necessary actions to address the vulnerability.

+## Details

+### Vulnerability Types

+The system is equipped to detect various types of vulnerabilities, primarily relying on the inspection tools provided by the signal provider.
+These tools can identify vulnerabilities in categories including but not limited to:

+1. Reentrancy Vulnerabilities: These vulnerabilities occur when an external contract can call back into the vulnerable contract before the first call completes, potentially allowing malicious actors to manipulate the contract's state.
+2. Unchecked External Calls: Identifying situations where external calls to other contracts lack proper validation and checks, potentially leading to unauthorized access or funds loss.
+3. Time Manipulation Attacks: These vulnerabilities involve manipulating time-related functions in smart contracts, which can affect the outcome of contract executions and potentially lead to exploitation.

+### Remediation Recommendations

+The system not only identifies vulnerabilities but also offers recommendations for remediation.
+This guidance helps stakeholders take appropriate actions to secure their smart contracts or wallets.

 ## Conclusion